Lyme disease: Canine vaccines

 Canine vaccines have been formulated and approved for the prevention of Lyme disease in dogs.
 Currently, three Lyme disease vaccines are available.
 LymeVax, formulated by Fort Dodge Laboratories, contains intact dead spirochetes, which expose the host to the organism.
 Galaxy Lyme, Intervet-Schering-Plough's vaccine, targets proteins OspC and OspA.
 The OspC antibodies kill any of the bacteria that the OspA antibodies did not kill.
 Canine Recombinant Lyme, formulated by Merial, generates antibodies against the OspA protein, so a tick feeding on a vaccinated dog draws in blood full of anti-OspA antibodies, which kill the spirochetes in the tick's gut before they are transmitted to the dog.

 Etymology

 Lyme disease was diagnosed as a separate condition for the first time in 1975 in Lyme, Connecticut.

 History

 Early evidence

-The earliest known evidence of Lyme disease was found in Oetzi, a 5300 year old mummy in the Eastern Alps near the Italian border.
+The earliest known evidence of Lyme disease was found in Ötzi the Iceman, a 5,300-year-old mummy in the Eastern Alps near the Italian border.

 The evolutionary history of Borrelia burgdorferi genetics has been examined by scientists.
 One study has found that before the reforestation that accompanied post-colonial farm abandonment in New England and the wholesale migration into the Midwest that occurred during the early 19th century, Lyme disease had been present for thousands of years in America and had spread along with its tick hosts from the Northeast to the Midwest.

-John Josselyn, who visited New England in 1638 and again from 1663 to 1670, wrote, "There be infinite numbers of ticks hanging upon the bushes in summertime that will cleave to man's garments and creep into his breeches, eating themselves in a short time into the very flesh of a man.
-I have seen the stockings of those that have gone through the woods covered with them."

-This is also confirmed by the writings of Peter Kalm, a Swedish botanist who was sent to America by Linnaeus, and who found the forests of New York "abound" with ticks when he visited in 1749.
-When Kalm's journey was retraced 100 years later, the forests were gone and the Lyme bacterium had probably become isolated to a few pockets along the northeast coast, Wisconsin, and Minnesota.